luebking/sqriptor/README.md

   * A: Somewhat.
 But more importantly scite exposes all scintilla configurations directly to the user.
 The html lexer alone has a trillion… ok, that's exaggerated: half a trillion syntax items.
 It's very configurable.
 Through text files.
 It's not configurable at all.
 * Q: What about vim?
   * A: I like vim.
 It's a great text editor.
 And in the hands of average humans an even better entropy generator.
+* Q: KWrite/Kate?
+  * A: Very good editor.
+And half a Desktop Environment on its tail :(
 * Q: There're _feature rich IDEs and EMacs_ …
   * A: Yes.
 And here is a text editor.
 Your point being?
 * Q: If it can't read from stdin, it's not real POSIX!
 Can sqriptor read from stdin?